briang123/briang123/README.md

 ### **Technical Project Leader, Bond Technologies** (1998-2002)

 - **Company Description:** [Bond Technologies](https://web.archive.org/web/19981202185709/http://www.bond.com/) was a professional services (consultancy) firm for Fortune 1000 companies.
-It's no longer around, the company was dissolved as a result of the the economy after the 9/11 attacks.
+It's no longer around, the company was dissolved as a result of the economy after the 9/11 attacks.
 - **Key Responsibilities:** Developed full-stack web applications, provided system support, and managed projects across multiple clients and industries.
 Managed and mentored a small team of consultants, developed career plans and wrote annual reviews.
 I progressed from a Consultant, Senior Consultant, to Technical Project Leader during this time.
 - **Key Contributions:**
   - **Engaged in key leadership roles** such as leading sales initiatives, managed professional and technical growth of consultants, and shared technical knowledge with others.